jbcodeforce/llm-ref-arch-demo/README.md

 This is the core of the application.
 It is integrated with Anthropic Claude 2 LLM deployed on AWS Bedrock amd uses Streamlit framework.
 The query has to be around Trusted Advisor body of knowledge.
 So before going to the llm we need to enrich the prompt with content from similarity search.

+The approach is to use a QA retriever.

 ### User interface

 The user interface is more a question and answer bot.
 To run it: